Connecting your car speakers to an amp

 Sending the audio signal from a receiver to a 4-channel amplifier's inputs via RCA cables or the amp's speaker-level inputs is straight forward and simple enough, but getting the amplified signal back to the speakers—well that's another matter.

 Getting signal to the speakers

 The speakers are usually in four different corners of your vehicle, and running separate new speaker wires to each one presents many challenges, including how to get the wire past the car door hinges to the front door speaker locations.

+For 4-speaker systems, you'd need to make eight connections — a positive and negative wire for each speaker.
 This means, you just need to run the eight speaker wires from the dash to the amplifier, just like you do the RCA cables.
-In fact, when you're installing the amp, it's smart to run them all at the same time.
+In fact, when you're installing the amp, it's smart to run the RCA cables and new speaker wires at the same time.

-to help you do it
+Some products to help you do it

 A multi-pack of Posi-Products Car Stereo Connectors could come in handy here, so you can make all the speaker connections without having to solder anything.

-High power amps need bigger wires
+High-power amps need bigger wires

 Factory speaker wires are very thin, with high electrical resistance, so they can cause noticeable power loss when higher wattages try to get through.
 But amplifiers of 75-watts or less aren't really affected by this, so running their outputs through factory wiring remains a practical and convenient solution.